Website not available

 Gold OA publisher

-free APCs for articles submitted between 01.01.2024 and 31.12.2024, until exhaustion of the amount prepayed by USI all
+100% free APCs for all peer-review articles in the entire Frontiers portfolio, until exhaustion of the amount prepayed by USI.

 complete list